XiangRongLin/grayscale-conversion/README.md

 - when to start measure time ?
 Before the kernel launch, before the memcopy or before the allocation
 - The first cuda function calls takes a lot of time.
 For benchmarking reasons i just call a cudaFree(0).
 Now the first cuda call (most of the time its cudaMalloc) takes for example 0,023 seconds instead of 0,153 seconds
+- cudaHostRegister was not able to allocate enough memory but after trying it 10 times its working

 ## Solution attempt

 ## Implementation